 The direct method is a little more complex to set up to get all the read/write permissions working, but once its up it just works, and it completely removes the storage load of IFS files from the local disk.

-We strongly recommend scheduling a discussion with RJS Technical Support before implementing NFS with WebDocs – iSeries, to ensure a smooth implementation process.
+We strongly recommend scheduling a discussion with Technical Support before implementing NFS with Webdocs – iSeries, to ensure a smooth implementation process.

 Windows Server 2008 R2, or Linux (Red Hat, CentOS, Debian, Ubuntu, SuSE), with or without SAN attached storage are the recommended platforms.
-Other OSes will likely work but have not been tested by RJS Software.
+Other OSes will likely work but have not been tested by HelpSystems.

 We generally advise against NAS devices, since most NAS devices, even if they run Linux, do not provide root access and instead provide their own simpler, usually web, interface.
 In several cases they have been simple to the point of being simplistic, and not being capable of being configured to work appropriately with an iSeries NFS client.
 If you decide to go with a NAS solution we advise testing it with Webdocs prior to purchase.

 Check out our articles in the HelpSystems Community Portal!